GREG COTE'S RANDOM EVIDENCE BLOG: MIAMI. SPORTS. AND BEYOND.

 NBA delay: Don't go there: If you hear anybody whining about the long, week's delay before the start of the NBA Finals (and you have, or will), please tell them to shut up and complain about something that matters.

-WADE/HEAT CONTRACT IMPASSE IS COMPLICATED BY EMOTION: The Miami Herald's Barry Jackson reports citing anonymous sources that Dwyane Wade and the Heat are significantly apart in contract talks, and that there is a chance Wade will opt out this summer, test free agency and possibly even leave Miami.
+WADE/HEAT CONTRACT IMPASSE IS COMPLICATED BY EMOTION: The Miami Herald's Barry Jackson reported citing anonymous sources that Dwyane Wade and the Heat are significantly apart in contract talks, and that there is a chance Wade will opt out this summer, test free agency and possibly even leave Miami.
 I believe the chances of Wade actually leaving are remote, because I believe the Heat does not want Wade to leave, and that Dwyane wishes to spend his entire career in the city where he is a three-time champion and revered.
+This story is mostly about one side using an ever-willing media to get across its message.
 The story is interesting, though, because it involves cold reality vs. emotion, and it involves the value of loyalty.
 Wade sacrificed $10.6 million off what he was owed by agreeing to a reworked two-year, $31 million deal that is to pay him $16 million this coming season.
 It is believed he wants to recoup that money by getting a deal that would pay him around $20 million per season over the next three years.
 That gulf, to me, seems small enough to bridge, but it would require compromise.
 The cold reality: Wade, at his age (33) and with his injury history, probably should be happy with the $16 million.
 His All-Star days and max-contract days may be past.
 Not sure he'd do better on the open market, although you never know.
 (The rejoining-LeBron-in-Cleveland speculation already is out there).
 The emotional argument in all this: That the Heat owes Wade in every sense, and should be willing to over-spend to keep to keep him, and keep him happy.
 That's the value of loyalty.
 I have to believe Pat Riley will find a way here.
 Meantime, what would you do if you were Riley: Take a hard line and pay Wade what you think he is worth now?
 Or pay him more than you feel he is worth to make up for his earlier sacrifices, and out of respect.
 Take a dip in our poll and say why.

 DOLPHINS' UNIFORMS RANKED MID-PACK IN NFL: AOL.com ranks all 32 NFL uniforms (click here) and the top five are Packers, Steelers, Raiders, Cowboys and Chiefs.
 AFC East teams are mid-pack with Jets 10th, Bills 16th, Dolphins 17th and Patriots 22nd.
 (Bulletin: New England finishes last in division!)
 Dead-last overall: Tampa Bay Bucs.